Decatur Hometown Heroes Announced for 2005

 Nominated by: Betsy Tanner & Kay Hyde

-Frank became co-chair of the Decatur Preservation Alliance's Martin Luther King, Jr. Service Project held in January 2005 bringing a wealth of ideas to the project and was responsible for transforming it from a half-day of service to a three-day weekend.
+Frank became co-chair of the Decatur Preservation Alliance's Martin Luther King, Jr. Service Project held in January in 2005 bringing a wealth of ideas to the project and was responsible for transforming it from a half-day of service to a three-day weekend.
 Frank was appointed to the Historic Preservation Commission in 2004 and with his Masters degree in Historic Preservation has been an asset to the Commission.
-He is currently helping his street, Ponce de Leon Circle, become a local historic district, and forming a neighborhood association.
+He is currently helping his street, Ponce de Leon Court, become a local historic district, and forming a neighborhood association.
 He volunteers annually for the Great Decatur Beer Tasting Festival and is an active volunteer at his church.
 He had made exceptional efforts in the community, especially in regard to making sure senior citizens are safe and comfortable in their homes, protecting the historic character of the community and uniting his neighbors.

 Nominated by: Lee Ann Harvey